B-brane transport in anomalous (2,2) models and localization: Hemisphere partition function and geometry of B-branes

 \subsection{Regularization for compact branes in abelian GLSMs}

 We are interested in models with non-compact Higgs branch.
-In Calabi-Yau models the superconformal algebra of the IR limit contains a $U(1)$ R-symmetry that factorizes between left-moving and right-moving parts.
-Such a factorized symmetry must act trivially on non-compact directions.\footnote{More precisely, in a nonlinear sigma model, the $U(1)$ isometry given by a Killing vector $\xi_I$ (namely such that $\nabla_{(I}\xi_{J)}=0$) factorizes if $\nabla_{[I}\xi_{J]}=0$ too.
-A $U(1)$ rotation of a cylinder factorizes, but not a $U(1)$ rotation of a cone or plane.} This IR R-symmetry is typically visible in the UV\@ (it could also be emergent), in which case the relevant localization calculation is the one involving that R-symmetry.
+In Calabi-Yau models the superconformal algebra of the IR limit contains a $U(1)$ R-symmetry that splits into left-moving and right-moving parts.
+Such a left/right split symmetry must act trivially on non-compact directions.\footnote{More precisely, in a nonlinear sigma model, the $U(1)$ isometry given by a Killing vector $\xi_I$ (namely such that $\nabla_{(I}\xi_{J)}=0$) splits if $\nabla_{[I}\xi_{J]}=0$ too.
+A $U(1)$ rotation of a cylinder splits, but not a $U(1)$ rotation of a cone or plane.} This IR R-symmetry is typically visible in the UV\@ (it could also be emergent), in which case the relevant localization calculation is the one involving that R-symmetry.
 As we just argued it must assign R-charge~$0$ to gauge-invariant polynomials in chiral multiplets that span the non-compact directions.
 The natural generalization to non-compact models that are not Calabi-Yau is to apply the localization result in which all non-compact directions have R-charge~$0$.

 At face value the localization result is singular whenever any R-charge vanishes, because the contour passes through a pole at $\hat{\sigma}=0$ (other poles are not problematic).
 The obvious regularization is to turn on a small positive R-charge~$R_j$ for each chiral multiplet~$X_j$, that is, mix the R-symmetry with gauge and flavour symmetries.
 Geometrically, the mixing with flavour symmetries amounts to working equivariantly with respect to isometries of the Higgs branch.
 In principle such a regularization is only adapted for branes that preserve an isometry of the Higgs branch, but we find in examples that the regularization can be extended to some other branes with compact support.